cocos/cocos-docs/en/engine/event/event-builtin.md

 }, this);
 ```

-## Mouse events type and event object
+## Mouse event type and event object

-__Mouse event__ will only be triggered on desktop platforms, the event types the system provides are as follows:
+__Mouse events__ will only be triggered on desktop platforms, the event types the system provides are as follows:

 | Enumerated Object Definition   | Corresponding event Name | Timing of Event Triggering                                                                   |
 |:-------------------------------|:-------------------------|:---------------------------------------------------------------------------------------------|